Russian cruiser Moskva: Sinking

 National Security and Defense Council of Ukraine, claimed on 22 April 2022 that out of a complement of 510 crew members, only 58 had been rescued.

 According to Andrii Bulavin, one of the authors of the book The Hunt for the Moskva Cruiser, the ship's crew consisted of "approximately" 496 to 512 people, but he also added that the cruiser may have had a marching headquarters of 30 to 40 soldiers and a company of guards on board.
 Additionally, he also mentioned unverified open-source claims of two 350-kiloton nuclear warheads on board the ship at the time of the sinking, but said he was unable to confirm or deny these claims.
 (Note: The Vulcan and Basalt missiles carried by the ship would have been capable of carrying said warheads.)

 Ukraine has officially declared the wreck of the ship to be an underwater cultural heritage site.

+American officials told NBC News and The New York Times that the US had provided real-time intelligence that helped Ukraine to target and sink the Moskva, although the Biden administration refused to publicly confirm those statements.

+In January 2026 the 2nd Western District Military Court in Moscow finally acknowledged that Ukraine had sunk the Moskva, publishing an in absentia sentence against Colonel Andriy Shubin, commander of the Ukrainian Navy’s 406th Artillery Brigade, for sinking the ship, accusing him of "international terrorism" as the court described Moskvas operations in the Black Sea as a "humanitarian mission".
+The court ruling for the first time not only officially confirmed the ship sinking but also the number of casualties ("20 crew members died from the explosion, fire, and smoke, further 24 crew members sustained injuries and eight went missing").
+Shortly after Russian independent media published these details, the document was removed from the court’s website.